Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Introduction

-In this paper, we consider the problem of maximizing the transaction throughput of a channel in a PCN such as the Lightning network~\cite{poon2015bitcoin}.
+In this paper, we consider the problem of maximizing the transaction throughput (the number of performed transactions) of a channel in a PCN such as the Lightning network~\cite{poon2015bitcoin}.
 As in~\cite{DBLP:conf/sirocco/SchmidSY23}, we solve the problem locally for a single channel.
-Unlike previous works however, we solve the problem in the purely online setting where the incoming transaction proposals are arbitrary and unknown to the algorithm until revealed.
-We present a deterministic online algorithm and show it is $O(\log B)$-competitive, where $2B$ is the maximum allowed balance between the two end-users.
-We then show a lower-bound of $\Omega(\log B)$ for all algorithms, including randomized ones, making our algorithm asymptotically optimal.
+Unlike previous works, however, we solve the problem in the purely online setting where the incoming transaction proposals are arbitrary and unknown to the algorithm until revealed.
+As we demonstrate in this paper, commonly-used greedy heuristics that accept every transaction proposal that fits in the channel are inherently suboptimal; see \autoref{fig:greedy} for an illustration.

+In contrast, we present a deterministic online algorithm for this problem and show that it is $O(\log B)$-competitive, where $B$ is the maximum allowed balance of the single channel divided by two.
+We then show a~lower bound of $\Omega(\log B)$ for all algorithms, including randomized ones, making our algorithm asymptotically optimal.

-From a more theoretical perspective, we observe that our problem is a generalization of the online knapsack problem~\cite{DBLP:conf/icalp/Marchetti-SpaccamelaV87} where the items (transaction proposals) may have positive or negative sizes (transaction amount).
-Our generalization with signed items is new; if we omit negative items however, our model is similar to that of Chakrabarty, Zhou and Lukose~\cite{chakrabarty2008online} in that all our items have an (absolute) size restricted in a known interval --- this aligns with the Lightning protocol where the channels broadcast minimum and maximum accepted transaction amounts.
-The authors presented an online algorithm with a competitive ratio equal to ours in asymptotics.
-To obtain their results, they however had to assume that the items' sizes all lie in a very narrow interval whose maximum size should be negligible compared to $B$, an assumption which is not justified for our purpose.
-In this paper, we could drop this hypothesis and obtain similar results while the (absolute) sizes of our items range from $1$ to $b = B / \ln B$.
+We cast the problem as a new online knapsack variant (see, e.g., \cite{Lueker95,DBLP:conf/icalp/Marchetti-SpaccamelaV87}) where the items (transaction proposals) can have positive or negative sizes (transaction amounts) depending on the direction of the transaction.
+The knapsack capacity corresponds to the maximum allowed balance of the single channel.
+Using signed items in knapsack problems is new.
+If we omit negative items, however, our model is similar to that of Zhou, Chakrabarty and Lukose~\cite{chakrabarty2008online} in that all our items have an (absolute) size within a known interval (as in the Lightning protocol, where channels broadcast their minimum and maximum accepted transaction amounts).
+However, the presence of negative items and potentially unbounded input length makes the results of~\cite{chakrabarty2008online} inapplicable to our setting.